 Owls Head Provincial Park could offer kayaking, hiking, and coastal access while preserving the environment as part of the 100 Wild Islands Tourism Advancement Partnership.

-Offshore eelgrass meadows provide important habitat for hundreds of marine species, including lobster, crab, and herring.
+Coastal eelgrass meadows provide important habitat for hundreds of marine species, including lobster, crab, and herring.
 This contributes to biodiversity and helps our fisheries.

 The ecosystem services (benefits) it provides have been estimated at $20,000 per hectare, per year!